 For students with a medical condition

-How to Apply: Complete the application and tell your story, including how your medical condition has affected your life and your goals for the future, through either a 5-minute (maximum) video or an essay of 750 words or less.
+How to Apply: Complete the application and tell your story, including how your medical condition has affected your life and your goals for the future, through either a 5-minute (maximum) video or an essay of at least 750 words.

 Amount: Seven winners of $1,000 each